Dr Ross Parry

 I am currently supervising six PhD students, investigating: museums, pop music culture and the web (Kathleen Pirrie Adams); methods to measures the impact of museums in social media (Elena Villaespesa); the evolution of design of in-gallery digital media for children (Amy Hetherington); the history of collecting computer-based technology at the Smithsonian Institution (Petrina Foti); the impact of convergent media on digital production in museums (Peter Annhernu; and models for cultivating innovation with digital media in museums (Haitham Eid).
 Previously, I have supervised PhDs on: the use of mobile media for curating everyday life (Dr Kostas Arvanitis); the use of podcasting in museums (Dr Lena Maculan); museums' display of sacred and devotional objects online (Dr Alex Whitfield); and the sustainability of public-facing digital resources in museums (Jeremy Ottevanger).

-Outside the School, I am presently external examiner for University of Ulster's postgraduate programmes in Museum Practice and Management.
+Outside the School, I have recently been external examiner for University of Ulster's postgraduate programmes in Museum Practice and Management.
 In recent years I have also acted as external examiner for the Institute of Education, University of London (2006-2009), and the International Centre for Cultural and Heritage Studies, University of Newcastle (2007-2010), and have examined PhDs for the University of South Australia (2003), the University of Melbourne (2005), the University of Central England (2007), and the University of Loughborough (2008).
 I have also been external advisor for the New Course Validation Panel for the University of Westminster (2006 and 2008).

 I currently sit on the national JISC Content Advisory Group, and am a member of the International Scientific Advisory Board for the research project ‘Learning 2.0’ managed by DREAM (the Danish Research Centre on Education and Advanced Media Materials) at the University of Southern Denmark.
 I am a member of the peer review college for the Arts and Humanities Research Council, and continue to act as a peer-reviewer for a number of grant-awarding bodies, including: the ESRC/EPSRC cross-Council Technology Enhanced Learning Programme (TEL); the Social Sciences and Humanities Research Council of Canada (SSHRC); the European Science Foundation (Humanities).